amoghpoonakar/sudarshana-chakra/README.md

-# Sudarshan Chakra 🌀
+# Sudarshana Chakra 🌀

-An interactive, gesture-controlled visual experience inspired by the divine Sudarshan Chakra.
+An interactive, gesture-controlled visual experience inspired by the divine Sudarshana Chakra.
 This project uses real-time hand tracking to summon, control, and launch a dynamically rendered chakra with cinematic effects directly in the browser.

 ---